 - Travel off-season: If you are like me, and want to avoid the tourists, travel during the shoulder season.
 You will have some rain and cold weather but it’s so nice to not bump into people everywhere you go.

 - Rent an apartment: Hotels are ridiculously expensive, in Copenhagen, but we booked with Airbnb for a fraction of the cost.
-Martha’s apartment is perfect for a solo traveler or a couple.
+[If you haven’t used Airbnb before, use this link to get a discount on your first booking] Martha’s apartment is perfect for a solo traveller or a couple.
 It’s very clean, comfy, with great communication, and has easy access to restaurants, and to the center of Copenhagen.
 You also have access to the rooftop, which, if you are lucky, will give you a superb view of the sunrise.

 Read about more great things to do in Copenhagen and elsewhere in Denmark.